Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 * Ideally, you should be able to record the set-up of the computing environment that you have used to run the scripts: include details of the operating system, package names and versions.
 * Always keep data and code that produces plots: this could not only save you time if you spot a mistake you want to correct but it could be required to publish it in a journal.

+Refer to the [metadata](metadata.md) section for full details of what information should be captured to properly describe the provenance of your data and samples.

 ### Capturing data provenance tools ###

 [Versioning tools](#versioning-tools) are very handy for making incremental improvements to code and even versions of data in the case of Git-LFS.